gakyoo/gakyoo/README.md

 - 👋 Hi, I’m @gakyoo
-- 👀 I’m interested in ...
+- 👀 I’m interested in crafting robust and secure software solutions.
-- 🌱 I’m currently learning Python
+- 🌱 I’m currently pursuing an MSc in Cybersecurity.
-- 💞️ I’m looking to collaborate on ...
+- 💞️ I’m looking to collaborate on innovative projects that challenge and expand my skills.
 - 📫 How to reach me g_akyoo at yahoo dot com

 <!---